 spring semester.
 The supervised practice (internship/ rotations) aspect of the program

 focuses primarily on adult clinical nutrition with several pediatric rotations, community,

 and management rotations occurring in a variety of health care sites all over Memphis.

-Thesis work begins in the first fall semester and is required for completion of the
+Thesis project work begins in the first fall semester and is required for completion

-program.
-Rotations start in early June and take place over two semesters –one semester
+of the program.
+Rotations start in early June and take place over two semesters –one

-in the summer and one in the fall.
-During these two semesters, interns are in rotations
+semester in the summer and one in the fall.
+During these two semesters, interns are

-40 hours per week and meet for classes no more than 4 hours a week.
-During this time
+in rotations 40 hours per week and meet for classes no more than 4 hours a week.
+During